scribd/Weaver/README.md

 beaverdi --output_path ${SOURCE_ROOT}/generated/files/directory/path ${SOURCE_ROOT}/**/*.swift
 ```

-**Very important ; move your build phase above the `Compile Source` phase since `beaverdi` needs to check the dependency graph and generate the boilerplate code before compilation happens.**
+**Important - move your build phase above the `Compile Source` phase since `beaverdi` needs to check the dependency graph and generate the boilerplate code before compilation happens.**

+**Warning - Using `--safe false` is not recommended.
+It will deactivate the graph validation, meaning the generated code could crash if the dependency graph is invalid.** Only set it to false if the graph validation prevents your project from compiling even though it should not.
+If you find yourself in that situation, please, feel free to file a bug.

+#### Scope

+The `scope` defines a dependency's access level and caching strategy.
+Four scopes are available:
+- `transient`: Always creates a new instance when resolved.
+Can't be accessed from children.
+- `graph`: A new instance is created when resolved the first time and then lives for the time the container lives.
+Can't be accessed from children.
+- `weak`: A new instance is created when resolved the first time and then lives for the time its strong references are living.
+Accessible from children.
+- `container`: Like graph, but accessible from children.